Mr. Keith Morrison reports

 About Premium Nickel Resources Ltd.

-Premium Nickel is a mineral exploration and development company focused on the discovery and advancement of high-quality nickel copper plus cobalt resources.
-It believes that the medium-term to long-term demand for these metals will continue to grow, driven by global urbanization and the increasing replacement of internal combustion engines with electric motors.
-These metals play a crucial role in a low-carbon future.
+PNRL is a Canadian company dedicated to the exploration and development of high-quality nickel copper and cobalt resources.
+PNRL believes that the medium- to long-term demand for these metals will continue to grow through global urbanization and the increasing replacement of internal combustion engines with electric motors.
+Importantly, these metals are key to a low-carbon future.

 We seek Safe Harbor.

 © 2024 Canjex Publishing Ltd. All rights reserved.